Spatial Analysis across scales and domains: yt user/developer workshop

 Event description

 This 4-day workshop will bring together people from all levels of experience with yt.
 We will begin with at least a day of tutorials for new users, followed by time devoted to yt's extension packages with opportunities for short presentations from participants.
 The final two days of the meeting will focus on development, beginning with activities designed for users interested in contributing to yt or getting involved in scientific software development.
 We will then move into breakout groups to work together on development goals.
 There will be opportunities for researchers with data not yet supported by yt to work with experienced developers to implement yt support.
+A preliminary schedule of activities is below.
+This will be updated following participant preferences.

 Travel Scam!
 If you receive emails from travellerpoint(dot)org (or another travel company), please be careful.
 The email asks about arrival and departure dates to Edinburgh and offers a hotel booking form where they ask for credit card details.